-A glorious volcanic island in the Canary archipelago, Lanzarote boasts some of the most amazing geographical features in Europe.
+Escape to a glorious volcanic island in the Canary archipelago with our Lanzarote holidays.
+Lanzarote boasts some of the most amazing geographical features in Europe.
 Mere miles from mainland Africa and level with the bottom of Morocco and the top of the Western Sahara, the climate is gloriously sunny and warm the whole year round.
 Perfect for those who wish to combine a luxurious beach break with outdoor activities and sightseeing, there is also superb nightlife and delicious local cuisine to try.
 Lanzarote is the place where relaxation and thrills coexist perfectly, and holidaymakers can make their escape to some of the most beautiful landscapes in existence.

 Lazy sun-drenched days await in the Canary Island at the superb Be Live Experience Lanzarote Beach.
 Situated a short stroll away from golden sands, the fabulous holiday complex offers guests a wide variety of amenities including a swimming pool, gym,...

 Discover the sun-soaked destination of Lanzarote on your next holiday, with a stunning beach-side stay at the VIK Hotel San Antonio.
 Just a short stroll outside the centre of Puerto del Carmen, this hotel has an array of desirable facilities onsite...